 Monika Fabijanska collaborates with and represents and artists whose works manifest intellectual depth and social significance.
 Owing to her expertise in cultural history and her understanding of contemporary artistic practice – and ability to persuade others to consider new ideas – Fabijanska has an exceptional record of introducing new artists for inclusion in museum collections and institutional exhibitions.
 In her work she draws on experience in international relations and a broad network of curatorial contacts in the US and Europe.

-Monika Fabijanska curated critically acclaimed exhibition, The Un-Heroic Act: Representations of Rape in Contemporary Women's Art in the U.S. at Shiva Gallery, John Jay College, NYC, 2018.
-The exhibition was accompanied by a catalog and symposium, and was reviewed by The New York Times, The New Yorker, Art in America, Artforum, The Brooklyn Rail and Art Papers, among the others.
-Hyperallergic named it one of twenty best NYC art shows in 2018.
+Monika Fabijanska curated critically acclaimed exhibition, The Un-Heroic Act: Representations of Rape in Contemporary Women's Art in the U.S. at Shiva Gallery, John Jay College, NYC, 2018, with a catalog and symposium.
+Hyperallergic named it one of twenty best NYC art shows in 2018, and it was reviewed by The New York Times, The New Yorker, Art in America, Artforum, The Brooklyn Rail and Art Papers, among the others.

 She co-produced presentations of Artur Żmijewski at MoMA (2009-2010), Krzysztof Wodiczko at ICA Boston (2009-2010), Christian Tomaszewski and Joanna Malinowska at Performa (2009), Tadeusz Kantor at The Jewish Museum (2008-2009), Zbigniew Libera at the University of Michigan (2006), Wilhelm Sasnal at Berkeley Art Museum (2005).
 She organized and spoke at the international conference Art and Theater of Tadeusz Kantor at the Graduate Center CUNY and curated Tadeusz Kantor's "Theatre of Death" screenings series and an exhibition at La MaMa E.T.C., NYC, (2008-2009).
 She curated the exhibition of 28 artists, Polyphony of Images (De Lamar Mansion, NYC, 2006, catalog).
 She produced and assisted the curator of Architectures of Gender.
 Contemporary Women’s Art in Poland, the exhibition of 16 installations at SculptureCenter, NYC (2003, catalog).
 In 2003 she launched Poland-US Artist-in-Residence Exchange Program, in collaboration with Location One in NYC, Headlands in Sausalito, CA, Spaces in Cleveland, OH, and CCA Zamek Ujazdowski in Warsaw, Poland.
 The program served dozens of artists.